takanori88/wwa2project/src/data/philosophy.md

 And in a world that rewards speed, this kind of slowness becomes a quiet rebellion.

+## The Power of Naming

+The moment you put it into words, it stops drifting.
+It lands.

+It becomes not just a feeling — but a knowing.
+Not just an impression — but your truth.

+That is how we reclaim what we feel.
+By naming it, we make it real.

 ## Between Clarity and Absurdity

 Where philosophy meets forehead.